 - Obtain approval to travel to a Restricted Region.
 Participants must comply with the requirements set forth by the International Oversight Committee (IOC).
 Current policy and procedure can be found on the International Office Restricted Regions website.

 |Individual Student||Department Chair (and dean for Restricted Region)|

 |Group Travel with Accompanying Faculty||Department Chair (and dean for Restricted Region)|

 |Registered Student Organization||Student Activities, Office of the Dean of Students (and dean for Restricted Region)|

 |Sponsored Student Organization||Sponsoring Department (and dean for Restricted Region)|

 This applies to any individual, organization or group travel that falls within the scope of this policy.
 Failure or refusal to comply with this policy may result in the Dean of Students initiating disciplinary proceedings under subchapter 6-500 and/or subchapter 11-500 of the Institutional Rules.

 If a faculty or staff member administratively responsible for the program fails or refuses to comply with policy directives, the International Office will inform the appropriate chair and dean.
 Sanctions could result in the withholding of reimbursement for travel expenses.

-In both cases, if the University incurs expenses on behalf of the student, faculty/staff, organization, or program, the individual or corresponding college/school and/or department will be held financially responsible.
+If the University incurs expenses on behalf of the student, faculty/staff, organization, or program, the individual or corresponding college/school, department or unit will be held financially responsible.